sanyuan123/LabResources/PythonForBDA.md

 # Python

+[**Warning:** At the moment this document is somewhat preliminary.
+Parts have been updated, but we are still checking some of the links.
+This paragraph will be removed when the links are verified.]

-We will make heavy use of the Python high-level computing language, specifically the CPython-3.6 implementation (usually just called Python-3.6; the "C" indicates it's implemented in the C language).
-We will also use many Python packages that are not part of Python itself, particularly the collection of packages known colloquially as the **PyData stack** (e.g., packages providing fast numerical computing capability, plotting, and of course statistical computing tools; see [PyData - Downloads](https://pydata.org/downloads.html) for a list).
+We will make heavy use of the Python high-level computing language, specifically the CPython-3.7 implementation (usually just called Python-3.7; the "C" indicates it's implemented in the C language).
+We will also use many Python packages that are not part of Python itself, particularly the collection of packages known colloquially as the **PyData stack** (e.g., packages providing fast numerical computing capability, plotting, and of course statistical computing tools; see [python - The PyData Ecosystem - Stack Overflow](https://stackoverflow.com/questions/18168400/the-pydata-ecosystem) for a list).

 A **Python distribution** is a software bundle that provides Python along with a curated set of third-party libraries.
 If your operating system has Python built in, you probably still want to install a new distribution; please read on.